jlroviramartin/pebble-extensions/README.md

 ```
 _IndentFilter (indent)_: this filter indents the text using space characters.
 It indents AFTER a new line character, so the first char sequence up to the first new line is NOT indented.
+The reason is you can reuse the previous indentation.
+Also, it doesn't indent empty lines.
 It multiplies the number of indentations by 4 by default.
-The reason is you can reuse the previous
-indentation.
 ```twig
 {# We reuse the four-space indentation and indent the text by 1 (* 4 spaces). #}
     {{ "NOT indented%nIndented%nIndented" | nl | indent(1) }}